CSUN-COMP587-F18/assign1/README.md

 ### Step 0: Create a GitHub Account ###

 If you do not already have a [GitHub](https://github.com/) account, create one now.
-This should only take a couple minutes, and it's free.
 If you already have an account, you can use your existing account.

 ### Step 1: Fork this Repository ###